Elaine-Yuetong/W1_model/INTEREST_COVERAGE.md

 ### Staleness Analysis

-Identical staleness structure to Leverage — the data is between 40 and 182 days old depending on where in the quarterly cycle the filing arrives.
+See LEVERAGE.md → Section "Signal Timing" → Staleness Analysis table — apply identical staleness profile; no modification required, depending on where in the quarterly cycle the filing arrives.
 The full staleness table from the Leverage Signal Timing section applies here without modification.

 One coverage-specific addition: interest expense is a duration item that accrues daily.
 A company that issues $1B of new 8% bonds on the first day of Q3 will show the full quarter's interest on those bonds in the Q3 10-Q. A company that issues the same bonds on the last day of Q3 will show almost no interest in Q3 — it appears fully only in Q4.
 This means the timing of debt issuance within a quarter affects how quickly the interest expense impact shows up in reported figures, creating up to one full quarter of additional lag between a debt event and its full coverage impact appearing in filed financials.